Notes: Bettane & Desseauve 16/20, RVF 16/20, Decanter 16.5/20 (4****), IWC 92/100

 Bettane & Desseauve

-Domaine rated (2015 guide) 3*Stars (High-quality production that can serve as a benchmark in its sector)
+Rated estate (2015 guide) 3 stars (High-quality production, serving as a benchmark in its sector)

-Described as "a superb garden of vines, clinging to the back of the Dentelles de Montmirail", Domaine Les Pallières, owned by the Brunier family and the famous Kermit Lynch, produces vintage after vintage of the finest Gigondas in the appellation.
-Facing due north, these no fewer than 110 hectares are planted with Grenache, Syrah, Cinsault, Mourvèdre, Clairette and Bourboulenc grapes, with a high proportion of limestone.
-The les-terrasses-du-diable cuvée comes from the higher altitude plots, while les-racines comes from the vines surrounding the old farmhouse, where the terroir is more clayey.
+Described as a "superb vineyard garden, clinging to the back of the Dentelles de Montmirail," the Les Pallières estate, owned by the Brunier family and the famous Kermit Lynch, produces the finest Gigondas wines in the appellation, vintage after vintage.
+Facing north, no less than 110 hectares are planted with Grenache, Syrah, Cinsault, Mourvèdre, Clairette, and Bourboulenc grape varieties, with a very high limestone content.
+The Les Terrasses du Diable cuvée comes from the higher plots, while Les Racines comes from the vines surrounding the old farm, where the terroir is more clayey.

 Guide des Vins Gault & Millau

-Since 1998, Frédéric and Daniel Brunier (Vieux télégraphe) have been running these 25 hectares of vines, set against the north face of the Dentelles de Montmirail and planted with old Grenache (80%), but also Surah, Mourvèdre, Cinsault and Clairette.
-On this sloping terroir, partially covered with limestone scree, with a sandy-clay surface layer, the solution is to create "staircase terraces", so as to create a succession of horizontal planes that can be ploughed and retain rainwater.
+Frédéric and Daniel Brunier (Vieux Télégraphe) have been cultivating these 25 hectares of vines since 1998.
+The vineyard is located on the northern slope of the Dentelles de Montmirail and planted with old Grenache vines (80%), as well as Surah, Mourvèdre, Cinsault, and Clairette.
+On this sloping terroir, partially covered with limestone scree and a sandy-clay topsoil, the solution is to create "stepped terraces" in order to create a succession of horizontal planes that can be plowed and are capable of retaining rainwater.

 Robert Parker - Wine Advocate